ropensci-archive/reproducibility-guide/sections/writingCode/index.md

 [Gentzkow and Shapiro, “Code and Data for the Social Sciences: A Practitioner’s Guide” 2014](http://faculty.chicagobooth.edu/matthew.gentzkow/research/CodeAndData.pdf)

-We’d recommend reading the full guide, but briefly outline the sections here so as to give a preview.
+We’d recommend reading the full guide, but briefly outline the sections of "RA Manual: Notes on Writing Code" here so as to give a preview.
 We also include one example from each section, but there are many other examples in the original paper.

 ---